gn0mesort/vkfl/README.md

 Afterward, just include `vkfl_dep` as a dependency of your project.

-vkfl can also be used by generating `vkfl.hpp` and `vkfl.cpp` directly to do this just build the meson project as
+VKFL can also be used by generating `vkfl.hpp` and `vkfl.cpp` directly to do this just build the meson project as
 follows:

 ```sh